f03lipe/screenlapser/README.md

 It takes screenshots using scrot and then uses mencoder to compile it to an AVI film with background music file specified by user.

-It's yet just another excuse to learn Bash (Bourn Again SHell). :)
+It's yet just another excuse to learn Bash. :)

 Requirements
 ------------